Noah-Huppert/numeric-move/README.md

 ```

 ## Resize Move
-If `TO` the numeric prefix cannot be expressed in the number of digits which
+If the `TO` the numeric prefix cannot be expressed in the number of digits
-files currently have the tool will fail.
-The `--resize,-r` option can be used
+which files currently have the tool will fail.
+The `--resize,-r` option can be
-to force the tool to add additional digits to all files numeric prefixes.
+used to force the tool to add additional digits to all files numeric prefixes.

 ```
 # ls